 Open a demo account >>Visit easyMarkets>>

 Clients in Australia and all other countries outside Europe and the UK can choose from 3 types of accounts.
-VIP account has a higher minimum deposit but offers tighter spreads.
+The VIP account has a higher minimum deposit but offers tighter spreads.
 The standard account has a lower minimum deposit but wider spreads.

 Clients from Australia and other eligible countries can access the leverage of 200:1 with the easyMarkets platforms and 400:1 with MT4.
 Traders in Australia receive ASIC protection, traders in most other countries receive the Financial Services Authority of Seychelles (FSA) protection.